Hades-Speedrunning/RunControl/HOWTO.md

 - Chaos' Defiance Boon has a random chance to either be ineligible or eligible due to a coding quirk

 Story rooms, fountains, and shops can also only appear once each.
 If some doors are left unspecified, these rooms can appear earlier than desired and be ineligible later.
 This is best avoided by setting any unknown doors to have `EligibleRooms = RCLib.StandardCombats`.

+## Bugs

+*RunControl is not a perfect modpack!* If you've checked all of these and your run *still* seems not to be working, it could be a bug with the pack.
+My name is SleepSoul, as is my Discord handle, and I'm most easily contacted through the [Hades Speedrunning Discord](https://discord.gg/zN7cc8Z)- let me know if something isn't working, and I'll help you.